maxpatiiuk/leto/README.md

 Scanner-Generator.
 Syntax is based on that of [Flex](https://www.cs.princeton.edu/~appel/modern/c/software/flex/flex.html).

+Example spec is provided in [`./fixtures/lexer.spec`](./fixtures/lexer.spec)

+// TODO: provide spec here

 ## Running Lexer

-To see available options, run the script with `--help` argument:
+To see available options, run the script with the `--help` argument:

 ```sh
 ./lexer --help